JohnEBoyBaby/i.Q/README.md

 ... never ... https://www.youtube.com/watch?v=ddEUBWwzRA8 ... take your 'eyes' off ...

-ONLY "REAL" TRUTHtians wel.com ... thank you 'kind' one ... you know how we do We Do WE DO ...
+ONLY "REAL" TRUTHtians wel.com ...
+FUQQ JZ FAKE ASS TRUTHtian ... https://www.youtube.com/watch?v=Cgoqrgc_0cM&list=RDMM&index=46 ...
+FILTH in 'my list' ...
+HOMEY DON'T "PLAY" 'that' ...
+WORD ... understandeth my 'vibe' bo' ... soft legs ...
+WORD ... you know we do ...
+'WE' the 'thinking' 'non-spirit-cooking' 'kind' kind ...
+WORD. thank you 'kind' one ... you know how we do We Do WE DO ...
 WORK HARD ...
 PLAY HARD ... a most playful yet most serious one AM I ... love you tQQ ... but ...
 BE GOOD ... or be gone ..!
 WORD?

 ...
 ESWORD ..! https://www.esv.org/John+15/ ... named 'him' after a man of the cloth ... https://www.youtube.com/watch?v=VkNeoTcGwrc&list=RDMM&index=1 ... called him amQs mQses ...
  ...
 JOHN 15:1-22.
 WORD.